cactus/gostrftime/README.md

 ## About

-Simple Go pkg for formatting time.Time in an strftime(3) like way.
+A Go pkg for formatting time.Time in an strftime(3) like way.
+Basically, strftime for Go.

 ## Installing